 How does bridge financing work for Ontario downsizers?

 Bridge financing covers the gap when you buy your next home before your current one sells.
-Most major Canadian banks offer bridge loans at prime plus 2% to 3% for up to 120 days, secured against the equity in your existing property.
-You typically need a firm sale agreement on your current property to qualify with a bank lender.
+Most major Canadian banks offer bridge loans secured against the equity in your existing property.
+Specific rates and terms vary by lender, and you typically need a firm sale agreement on your current property to qualify with a bank.
 Without one, private lenders can provide bridge funds at significantly higher rates.

 When should I cancel my home insurance during downsizing?